 A review of chest radiographs of children below the age of 15 years, who were managed for PTB with or without HIV at the University of Maiduguri Teaching Hospital, Maiduguri, Nigeria, over a period of four years was conducted.
-Ethical clearance for the study was obtained from the research and ethical committee of the University of Maiduguri Teaching Hospital and consent was obtained in all the patients after adequate explanation to them and their guardian where applicable.
+Ethical clearance for the study was obtained from the research and ethical committee of the University of Maiduguri Teaching Hospital.